Array ( [0] => Array ( [name] => Italy [parent] => Array ( [name] => Europe ) ) )

 Sardinia - Archaeology, architecture and art

-- Includes the best of the island’s material culture, from Neolithic and Bronze Age, through Punic and Roman to medieval and Renaissance.
+- Includes the best of the island’s material culture, from Neolithic and Bronze Age, through Punic and Roman to mediaeval and Renaissance.

 - The unique Bronze Age nuraghi are a striking feature, as are Tuscan-style Romanesque churches and 16th-century Catalan altarpieces.

-- Wonderful mix of sites from the south to the north following the west coast of the island.
+- Comprehensive range of sites from the south to the north following the west coast of the island.

 Despite being the second largest island in the Mediterranean, Sardinia’s cultural treasures remain largely undiscovered by travellers.
 Its extraordinary jagged coastline and clear blue seas have earned it a deserved reputation for beach tourism, with villas and resorts clinging to the cliffs along the Costa Smeralda.
 Yet the wealth of prehistoric sites, Punic and Roman remains and Pisan-Romanesque churches make it a fascinating destination for those prepared to forgo the luxury of the coast and explore inland.